rainmanwy/robotframework-SikuliLibrary/README.md

 ### Note
 * For Linux, there are some dependencies need be installed, please check [sikuli quick start](http://www.sikulix.com/specials/files/linux-setup-prerequisites.html) to get more details.
+* Python should be installed as maven will execute python command
+* OS should allow java process access Internet

 ## Start Server Manually
 SikuliLibrary contains a standalone jar file which could be started in command line.
 Sometimes user want to do test on different OS.
 The steps are: